adamfairholm/PyroStreams-Vimeo-Field-Type/readme.md

 ## API Call Caching

-In version 1.1, cache is set manually to 150 minutes.
+The cache is set manually to 150 minutes.
+You can change the cache time using the `$cacheTime` class variable.

 ## Note about Image Caching